Hoyasumii/bee-movie/README.md

 You're gonna be a stirrer?
 No one's listening to me!
 Wait till you see the sticks I have.
-I could say anything right now
+I could say anything right now.